Ahmad Sanjar: Defense of Khorasan (1102)

 Sultan Sanjar with courtiers.
 Majma' al-tavarikh by Hafiz Abru (dated 1425).
 Walters Ms. W.676 Fa.

 While Sanjar was not in Khorasan, the Kara-Khanid ruler Kadir Khan (Arslan Khan) took advantage of this and went on an expedition to Khorasan with an army of 100,000.
 Sanjar, who heard about this expedition of Kadir Khan, returned with his cavalry unit.
 While Kadir Khan (Arslan Khan) was out hunting, he was taken prisoner in a sudden raid by the Seljuks.
 Sanjar ordered Kadir Khan to be killed.
 Thus, Sanjar took control of Transoxiana.
 Sanjar then attacked Termez, captured the city, and installed Muhammad ibn Suleiman on the Western Kara-Khanid throne.
 Muhammad ibn Suleiman ascended the throne in Samarkand.

+Struggle with Ömer Khan

+A civil war erupted within the Kara-Khanid Khanate due to a struggle between two men, Ömer Khan and Arslan Khan Muhammed.
+Following this struggle, Arslan Khan Muhammed was defeated and fled Samarkand.
+However, despite his victory, Ömer Khan began experiencing problems with his army and was forced to leave Kara-Khanid territories and had to Khwarazm, which belonged to the Seljuk Empire.
+Upon arriving in Khwarazm, Ömer Khan engaged in a battle with Sanjar, the Seljuk governor of Khorasan.
+Following this battle, Ömer Khan was defeated and killed.

 Battle of Nakhshab (1110)

 In 1110, the Kara-Khanid prince Sagün Bey gathered an army and rebelled against the Kara-Khanid ruler Muhammad ibn Suleiman.
 In the face of this rebellion, Muhammad ibn Suleiman asked for help from Sanjar, the governor of Khorasan of the Seljuk Empire, of which he was a vassal.
 Sanjar responded positively and sent his army to Kara-Khanid territory.
 The two armies met near Nakhshab.
 In the ensuing battle, Sagün Bey and his army suffered a major defeat.
 Sanjar's army gained considerable booty.
 After these events, Sanjar's army returned to Khorasan.